Schema vs. LLMs: Why Markup Alone Does Not Help

 Independent experiments support this.
 Two product pages were created for a fictitious item: one with visible text plus schema markup, the other with only schema and otherwise blank.
 When queried hundreds of times, models like Gemini and ChatGPT could extract prices or SKUs only from the text-based page.
 The schema-only page remained invisible.

-The takeaway: structured data remains essential for traditional SEO.
+Structured data remains essential for traditional SEO.
 It helps rankings, which in turn correlate with higher chances of citation in AI answers.
-But this is correlation, not causation.
+But that is correlation, not causation.

-The belief that schema markup directly drives AI mentions is less a technical truth than a persistent myth, carried forward in SEO culture more by repetition than by evidence.
+The belief that schema markup directly drives AI mentions is a persistent myth — kept alive by repetition in SEO culture, not by evidence.